docpad-archive/documentation/community/showcase.html.md

 - [Shop Talk Show Podcast](http://shoptalkshow.com/episodes/010-with-doug-neiner/) - A live web design and development podcast chat about the benefits of DocPad and [Doug Neiner](http://code.dougneiner.com/)'s workflow (4 minutes in)
 - [DocPad Talk @ Paris.js](http://djebbz.github.com/docpad-paris-js/) - Presentation of DocPad at Paris.js, May 30th 2012
 - [DocPad keeps moving forward... really really fast](http://ferrari.github.com/blog/2012-07-22-docpad-keep-forward.html) - Talks about the upgrade and happenings from the early versions of DocPad the latest version 6
-- [SlidePad](http://slidepad.herokuapp.com/) - Slidepad makes it easy to create HTML5 slides with major HTML5 slide templates and Docpad server.
-Once You write document in markdown syntax, it becomes HTML5 Slides.
-- [DocPad featured on Webification](http://webification.com/create-awesome-websites-intuitively-docpad) - "Splendid docs, easy building, DocPad has it all."
+- [DocPad featured on Webification](http://webification.com/create-awesome-websites-intuitively-docpad) - Splendid docs, easy building, DocPad has it all.

 ## Websites